AppleJacklll/TensorflowCert/README.md

 # TensorflowCert
-This repository includes the comprehensive resources, code samples, and practice exercises that I followed to pass the Tensorflow Developer Certification
+This repository includes the comprehensive resources, code samples, and practice exercises that I followed to pass the Tensorflow Developer Certification.